 - Causation

-An organization may cause human rights abuses where its activities (its actions or omissions) affect the ability of an individual or a group to enjoy a human right.246
+An organization may cause human rights abuses where its activities (its actions or omissions) affect the ability of an individual or a group to enjoy a human right.[245]

-For example, if an NGO builds housing on the lands of displaced persons, they would be directly causing a human rights abuse – namely of housing, land, and property rights.
+For example, if an NGO builds housing, educational, or WASH facilities on the lands of displaced persons, they would be directly causing a human rights abuse – namely of housing, land, and property (HLP) rights.

 - Contribution

-An organization may contribute to human rights abuses through its own activities (actions or omissions), either directly alongside other entities, or through third parties (government, armed group, other organizations, or businesses).247
+An organization may contribute to human rights abuses through its own activities (actions or omissions), either directly alongside other entities, or through third parties (government, armed group, other humanitarian organizations, or businesses).[246]

-For example, an armed non-state actor (ANSA) may set out to build housing units on lands of ethnic minorities, ultimately resulting in demographic engineering and displacement of local communities.
+For example, a state institution) may set out to build housing units on lands of ethnic minorities, ultimately resulting in demographic engineering and displacement of local communities.
 Humanitarian NGOs who offer their services in the form of building these shelters may be unaware of the effect of this project on the human rights of the affected communities, but would nevertheless be contributing to human rights abuses.

 - Direct Link